jcoliz/yofi/docs/Dependencies.md

 ## Microsoft Foundational Components

-### ASP<meta>.NET Core 3.1 LTS
+### .NET 6

-Fundamentally the app is built on .NET Core.
+Fundamentally the app is built on [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
 It can run on Linux or Windows.
-My policy is to be on the latest LTS version, which is 3.1.19 as of this writing.
-Once 6.0 is a bit more settled, I'll look at upgrading to that LTS.
+My policy is to be always on the latest LTS version.

 ### Entity Framework Core